A Counterexample to a Conjecture of Lov\'asz

+Finally, suppose that $|J_a\cap J_b|=4$.
+In this case, we must have $J_a\cup J_b\cup J_e = [17]$, thus any element that is not in $J_a\cup J_b$ must be in $J_e$.
 Using symmetries (including $\phi_4$), one can easily see that there are 8 equivalence classes for having four elements in $J_a\cap J_b$.
 They are listed in Table \ref{table:jab=4}.
 This part is left to the reader.
+By Claim 5, it is sufficient to prove the claim for these $8$ cases in order to show the result for any cases involving $|J_a\cap J_b|=4$.
 The table contains additional information if there are two elements $i_1,i_2$ that are forced to be in $J_e$ and have circular distance 2, and similarly for $i_3,i_4$.
 It remains to find $i_1,i_2$ or $i_3,i_4$ for the cases that are left blank in the table.